 When to Give Breastfed Baby a Bottle

-Nipple confusion is a real thing.
+Bottle preference is a real thing.
 I didn’t know if I believed that before Oliver.
-We gave Jack a pacifier from the get go, and he never had any issues eating or latching.
-Oliver didn’t seem to either…but then we did have to give him bottles of pumped milk for awhile in the beginning, and he definitely started to get nipple confusion.
+We gave Jack a pacifier from the get-go, and he never had any issues eating or latching.
+Oliver didn’t seem to either…but then we did have to give him bottles of pumped milk for a while in the beginning, and he definitely started to develop a bottle preference

 It was not fun.

 I realized why they recommended NOT introducing a bottle until about the first four weeks have passed (which is about how long it takes to establish a good breastfeeding routine.)

 If you do have to introduce a bottle earlier (and sometimes it is inevitable), then you’ll find some of the next tips helpful!